 To deploy the sample nginx application:

-If you haven't already done so, download the cluster's kubeconfig configuration file and set the KUBECONFIG environment variable to point to the file.
+If you haven't already done so, follow the steps to download the cluster's kubeconfig configuration file and set the KUBECONFIG environment variable to point to the file.
 Note that you must download your own kubeconfig file.
 You cannot access a cluster using a kubeconfig file that a different user downloaded.
 See Downloading a kubeconfig File to Enable Cluster Access.

 In a terminal window, deploy the sample Nginx application by entering